 Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Areola odor affects more people than most realize, yet effective treatment options have been scarce — until now.
-Clear Odor's proprietary 0.3 cm hidden-scar technique removes over 90% of apocrine glands through an ultra-small incision at the areola margin, while a dedicated nerve-preservation protocol ensures 100% retention of nipple sensitivity.
-Backed by 15+ years of clinical outcomes with zero recurrence, this is the definitive solution for intimate-area odor.
+Clear Odor's 0.3 cm hidden-scar technique, developed and refined over years, removes over 90% of apocrine glands through an ultra-small incision at the areola margin, while a dedicated nerve-preservation protocol is designed to preserve nipple sensation — individual results may vary.
+Backed by 15+ years of clinical outcomes with no recurrence reported to date, this is a refined approach for intimate-area odor.

 Table of Contents